-Electrical Wiring and Your Home Inspection
+Electrical Inspections during Home Inspection

 Except for new homes we always remove the Main Electrical Panel cover to examine the wiring.
 Some of the interesting deficiencies we find are: double tap connections, too much insulation on cables inside panel, missing connectors, aluminum wiring or improper connections to bus bars etc. One item which is common with home owners doing electrical wiring is the lack of support for cables.